jai111/python-dependency-installer/README.md

   **OPTIONS:**<br />
   **--help** : for help

-- Install dependencies from a json file
+- Install dependencies from a json file<br />
   **Usage:**

   ```shell